Pros / This is a great program if you’re ready to graduate from iMovie.

 Cons / It’s only available for Macintosh computers.

 Verdict / If you exclusively use a Mac to create video projects, Final Cut Pro X is an ideal program.

-Final Cut Pro X is Apple's signature professional video editing software, continuing Apple's tradition of industry-standard applications.
-It is intuitive enough for new users to grasp while providing the expansive tool array demanded by veteran and pro video editors.
+Final Cut Pro X is Apple's signature professional video editing software, continuing the company’s tradition of creating industry-standard applications.
+It is intuitive enough for new users to grasp while providing the expansive toolset demanded by veteran and pro video editors.
 If you're a Mac user and a video editor, Final Cut Pro X was made with you in mind and will fit almost any need you have.

 The first thing you notice about Final Cut Pro X is how great it looks.
-In true Apple fashion, this program is a pleasure to look at.
-This is a stark contrast to the often-drab interfaces of the competition.
-While aesthetics don't always translate into increased functionality, in Apple's case they almost always do.
+In true Apple fashion, this program is a pleasure to look at – a stark contrast to the often-drab interfaces of the competition.
+While aesthetics don't always translate into functionality, in Apple's case, they almost always do.
 Final Cut Pro X is no exception.
 The software is quite intuitive and full of features – it would be impossible to detail all the tools in this application, but rest assured that if you're a professional video editor, you can find what you need here.

 Another innovative feature is the ability to create compound clips.
 Simply put, compound clips are sequences that the application treats as a single unit.
-The advantage of compound clips is that you can move sequences as a single piece rather than one at a time.
-Before this, it was a two- or three-step process to move complicated sequences around, and once you got it just the way you wanted it, moving it piecemeal would disrupt the sequence and you couldn't always get it back.
+The advantage of compound clips is you can move sequences as a single piece rather than one at a time.
+Before this, it was a two- or three-step process to move complicated sequences around.
+Also, once you got the sequence just the way you wanted it, moving it piecemeal would disrupt it, and you couldn't always get it back.
 Compound clips eliminate this problem nicely.

 Final Cut Pro X is the older sibling of Apple’s iMovie, the video editing program that comes preloaded on every new Mac.
 Users who have become proficient at iMovie and want more powerful tools will have few problems learning this professional video editing software.